nitsbat/autodolia/README.md

 ![rplotbar](https://user-images.githubusercontent.com/22686274/35113015-091d7a96-fca6-11e7-841a-e1769ae5c073.png)

-Analysis Observed :-
+OBSERVATIONS :-
 1. Obviously On sundays the amount of withdrawals are more because of holiday.
 2. *KK Nagar ATM* still has the maximum number of withdrawals on almost all days due to its dense population.

- __Similarly the code for facet on the total amount withdrawn based on weekdays is :__
+ :metal: __Similarly the code for facet on the total amount withdrawn based on weekdays is :__

        > p <- ggplot(atm,aes(x="factors",y=total_amount_withdrawn,fill=atm_name))
        > p = p + geom_bar(stat = "identity" )